mehmetnuricavdar/mehmetnuricavdar/README.md

 - 👀 I’m interested in new technologies, AI, coding and science.

-- 🌱 I’m currently learning JavaScritp at Hack Your Future Denmark

-- 💞️ I’m looking to collaborate on open source JavaScript projects.

 - 📫 How to reach me mehmetnuricavdar@gmail.com

 <h3 align="left">Connect with me:</h3>